Low-hanging fruit for enhancing accountability and inclusivity in development financing

 As with many high-level meetings, the focus was on complex, macro-level issues such as debt sustainability, data monitoring, systemic challenges, science and technology, innovation, capacity building, and financing from both domestic and international sources.
 These themes are deeply rooted in the Addis Ababa Action Agenda, adopted a decade ago to drive global efforts toward achieving the Sustainable Development Goals (SDGs) through effective financing.

-However, during the sessions, I observed that much of the discourse centred on intricate financial and systemic frameworks.
-Drawing from my three years of experience working with 18 World Vision field offices on budget advocacy, I offer two recommendations that could bring tangible improvements.
+However, during the sessions, I observed that much of the discourse centered on intricate financial and systemic frameworks.
+Numerous child-centered CSOs (civil society organisations) have been advocating for the FFD to adopt a child-focused perspective, emphasising the inclusion of investments in services and mechanisms that directly and indirectly benefit children.
+It is important to remember that these meetings are setting the agenda for financing the SDGs by 2030, yet the children and young people meant to benefit from these commitments were notably absent.
+Drawing on my three years of experience working with 18 World Vision field offices on budget advocacy, I offer two recommendations that could bring tangible improvements.

 Allocating government budgets to specific sectors without guaranteeing their effective use undermines their potential impact.
 In numerous field offices, it has been observed that while national parliaments allocate funds for crucial services such as education, child protection, and health these funds often fail to reach the intended beneficiaries.